-The net proceeds from the April 2013 financing were used to repay the Company's Term Loan and Revolving Facility and to repay \$10,000 of preferred partnership units.
-In addition, the Company amended and restated the existing credit agreement to provide a new Revolving Facility with a limit of \$50,000.
-The Company repaid an additional \$20,000 of preferred partnership units through an equivalent draw on the new Revolving Facility.
-The new Revolving Facility includes amended financial performance covenants through to its maturity in June 2015.
-Further details of these transaction are discussed in notes 8 and 9.
+In April 2013, the Company completed a prospectus supplement for the issuance of second lien senior secured notes for gross proceeds of \$200,000.
+The net proceeds from the offering were used to repay the Company's Term Loan and Revolving Facility and to repay \$10,000 of preferred partnership units.
+In addition, the Company amended and restated its existing credit agreement to provide a new Revolving Facility with a limit of \$50,000.
+During the second quarter of 2013, the Company also paid an additional \$20,000 of the preferred partnership units through an equivalent draw on the new Revolving Facility.
+The new Revolving Facility includes amended financial performance covenants through to its maturity in June 2015, including a total debt to earnings ratio which decreases from its current level in the fourth quarter of 2013 and further decreases in the second quarter of 2014.
+The Company's second lien senior secured notes contain incurrence covenants which restrict any addition of debt subject to the achievement of certain financial metrics.
+Further details of these transactions are discussed in notes 8 and 9.